nestauk/pec-library/pec_library/analysis/README.md

 As a result of the initial general data quality check, we decided to focus on using data that was complete.
 Namely, each material's subject list and publication details.

 In this script, we build and explore undirected, weighted networks of subjects where each node is a subject and each edge represents subject co-occurence in subject lists.

-You can take a look at the `asf_keyword` subject network by downloading and opening `climate.html` on your browser.
+We clustered the network using a community detection algorithm and named the each cluster using the name of the node with the highest 'local' degree centrality per community.
+You can take a look at the `asf_keyword` subject network by downloading and opening `heat_pumps.html` on your browser.

+As a preliminary go at exploring the network temporally, we also built and clustered the network at two time points: before 1990 and after 1990.

+Some observations on comparing the two networks at two time periods - before 1990 and after 1990 (for asf):

+1. After 1990, the number of subject clusters almost doubled (from 26 before 1990 to 44).
+2. The top 5 largest clusters before 1990: water pump, geothermal, flow in heat exchangers, overload and solar energy research.
+The top 5 largest clusters after 1990: geothermal, lumber drying equipment and supply, performance testing, equipment safety, dynamic pricing.
+Qualitatively, a number of smaller clusters after 1990 appear to be more about heat pump locations and policy i.e. 'energy conservation germany', 'renewable energy sources government policy wale' and 'renewable energy sources law and leagislation scotland'.

 We also played around with:

 1. preprocessing subject lists
-2. running an initial community detection algorithm to explore subject clusters
-3. expanding the initial network by keyword query expansion based on eigenvector centrality
+2. expanding the initial network by keyword query expansion based on eigenvector centrality
-4. taking a random sample of the API -> **API issues.** can randomly-ish sample up to 400 pages of the API - otherwise, the API returns a 500 server error.
+3. taking a random sample of the API -> **API issues.** can randomly-ish sample up to 400 pages of the API - otherwise, the API returns a 500 server error.

 ## Questions for George